-The UKTA was founded by First Grandmaster Rhee Ki Ha OCM, in 1967 and is the original Taekwon-Do organisation in Great Britain.
-The UKTA is a full member of the International Taekwon-Do Federation, and is a founding member of the All Europe Taekwon-Do Federation (now Europe International Taekwon-Do Federation) and the British Taekwon-Do Council (BTC).
+SWAT Taekwon-Do proudly aligns with the United Kingdom Taekwon-Do Association (UKTA), the original and esteemed Taekwon-Do organization in Great Britain.
+Established in 1967 by First Grandmaster Rhee Ki Ha OCM, the UKTA holds full membership with the International Taekwon-Do Federation and is a founding member of the All Europe Taekwon-Do Federation (now Europe International Taekwon-Do Federation) and the British Taekwon-Do Council (BTC).

-Although the origins of the martial arts are shrouded in mystery, we consider it an undeniable fact that from time immemorial there have been physical condtions involving the use of the hands and feet for purpose of self-protection.
-If we were to define these physical actions as “Taekwon-Do”, any country might claim credit for inventing Taekwon-Do.
-There is, however, scant resemblance between Taekwon-Do, as it is practised today, and the crude forms of unarmed combat developed in the past.
+The origins of Taekwon-Do, like many martial arts, are shrouded in mystery.
+However, it is believed that physical techniques involving the use of hands and feet for self-protection have existed since ancient times.
+If we were to define these physical actions as “Taekwon-Do,” any country could claim credit for inventing it.
+However, modern Taekwon-Do as it is practised today is vastly different from the crude forms of unarmed combat developed in the past.

-Modern Taekwon-Do differs greatly from other martial arts.
-In fact, no other martial art is so advanced with regard to the sophistication and effectiveness of its technique or the over-all physical fitness it imparts to its practitioners.
-Technically, 1955 signaled the beginning of Taekwon-Do as a formally recognized art in Korea.
-During that year, a special board was formed which included leading master instructors, historians, and prominent leaders of society.
-A number of names for the new martial art were submitted.
-On the 11th of April, the board summoned by Gen. Choi Hong Hi, decided on the name of Taekwon-Do which had been submitted by him.
-This single unified name of Taekwon-Do replaced the different and confusing terms; Dang Soo, Gong Soo, Taek Kyon, Kwon Bup, etc.
+Formally, Taekwon-Do was recognized as an art in Korea in 1955.
+A special board was formed that included leading master instructors, historians, and prominent leaders of society.
+On April 11th of that year, the board summoned by General Choi Hong Hi, the father of Taekwon-Do, decided on the name of Taekwon-Do, which had been submitted by him.
+This unified name replaced the different and confusing terms used previously, such as Dang Soo, Gong Soo, Taek Kyon, and Kwon Bup.